 Which is the right pathway option for you?
 Did one jump out to you in particular when choosing the right pathway?

-Please note that requirements for the IBLCE Exam are subject to change.
+Please note that requirements for the IBCLC exam are subject to change.
 The information presented here is our understanding of the current requirements, but not the official word.
-For the official requirements for the IBLCE exam, check the IBLCE site as you prepare.
+For the official requirements for the IBCLC exam, check the IBLCE site as you prepare.